ta4j/ta4j-wiki/Technical-indicators.md

 - **Stretch:** `StretchZScoreIndicator` normalizes deviation between any source/reference pair (close vs SMA, price vs VWAP, etc.).

 Pair edge indicators with `EdgeHealthyRule` and loss hygiene with `LossTriggeredCooldownRule` (see [Trading Strategies](Trading-strategies.md) and [Stop Loss & Stop Gain Rules](Stop-Loss-and-Stop-Gain-Rules.md)).

+## Forecast workflow (0.22.9)

+ta4j's forecast package adds distribution-valued indicators for forward-looking research and strategy filters:

+- `LogReturnIndicator` creates reusable log-return inputs from close prices or any numeric source indicator.
+- `EwmaReturnForecastStateIndicator` estimates rolling return mean, drift, variance, and volatility.
+- `MonteCarloReturnForecastIndicator` simulates cumulative log-return distributions over a configured horizon.
+- `LogReturnToPriceForecastIndicator` converts return distributions to price distributions at the decision index.
+- `ForwardForecastIndicator` and `ForecastReducers` reduce a distribution to one `Num` value for normal ta4j rule composition.
+- `ForecastIndicators` provides convenience factories for the standard EWMA-volatility close-price forecast pipeline.

+Forecast indicators do not read future bars while producing `getValue(i)`.
+Use the configured horizon only when evaluating the forecast against later realized outcomes.
+See [Forecast Indicators](Forecast-Indicators.md) for setup, tuning, warm-up behavior, and strategy examples.

 ## Advanced correlation workflow (0.22.7)